Reversible Computation with Stacks and "Reversible Management of Failures": Introduction

+We conclude by noting that we use a step-by-step approach to build \vCoq{push} and \vCoq{pop}.
+The reason is partly pedagogical, given the potentially broad readership of this work.
+In particular, we introduce three different operational semantics of \SCORE, called \nsemantics, \asemantics, and \rsemantics.
+The aim is to gradually guide the reader to see the structure of the states where \vCoq{push} and \vCoq{pop} are interpreted, ultimately removing the need for \lstiC{assert}, in line with the \TIF perspective.

-Finally, we remark that we introduce \SCORE step-wise.
-We see it as ``pedagogical'' to gradually identify an internal structure for stacks to get rid of \lstiC{assert} on states, coherently with \TIF. \paragraph{Related work.} We think that the operational semantics we introduce for \lstiC{PUSH} and \lstiC{POP}, which make them each other inverse, no matter the initial content of the stack they are applied to, is a non-so-trivial instance of what Glück and Yokoyama call ``\emph{Injectivisation process}'' in \cite{GLUCK2023113429}.
-They are focused directly on the ``injectivisation of a function $f$'', process that \emph{adds new dimensions} to the co-domain of $f$.
-The output of $f(x)$ is paired with a value $g(x)$, for a suitable function $g$.
-The aim is to allow us to univocally recover the input $x$ from the pair $(f(x),g(x))$.
-In analogy with the ``injectivisation'', the internal structure of a stack in \SCORE is enriched to assure that \lstiC{PUSH} and \lstiC{POP} are each other inverse with no exception.
+\paragraph{Related work.} We see the operational semantics of \lstiC{PUSH} and \lstiC{POP}, which ensure their mutual invertibility regardless of the initial stack content, as an instance of what Glück and Yokoyama term the ``\emph{Injectivisation process}'' in \cite{GLUCK2023113429}.
+Their focus is on the ``injectivisation of a function $f$,'' a process that \emph{extends} the co-domain of $f$.
+The output $f(x)$ is paired with an additional value $g(x)$, provided by a suitable function $g$, enabling the unique recovery of the input $x$ from the pair $(f(x), g(x))$.

+Drawing an analogy to injectivization, the structure used to interpret the stack in \SCORE is enhanced to ensure that \lstiC{PUSH} and \lstiC{POP} function as perfect inverses in all cases.